RV Travel, A key to Economic Recovery

 When to Re-open Campgrounds, and camping at State & National Parks

-At present there are number of public and private campgrounds that have been closed or are open yet w/o any supportive facilities.
-Soon however it would be appropriate to re-open these facilities with intelligent and creative solutions to the need to protect visitors and guests from getting or spreading the virus.
+As of June 7th, many previously closed public and private campgrounds are opening up, some with reduced supportive facilities.
+Campgrounds are using intelligent and creative solutions to the need to protect visitors and guests.
 Opening up campgrounds and RV sites will be one of the most feasible, earliest and safest way to help re-start the economy.

 The Best Time to try Rving – Perhaps Soon